Geography and Environmental Studies (GEO)

 Grade Mode: Standard Letter

-Factors of importance in the decision-making process of locating both public and private sector facilities.
+This course covers data collection and analysis of urban life and the factors considered in locating industry, business, housing, and community facilities.
 Attention will be paid to the location of manufacturing activities, commercial enterprises, and a variety of social service facilities.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.